EjikeEzeani/PriceOptima/README.md

-# PriceOptima - Dynamic Pricing Analytics Platform
+# PriceOptima 2.0 - Dynamic Pricing Analytics Platform

 A comprehensive AI-powered dynamic pricing analytics platform built with Next.js frontend and FastAPI backend.
+This is the cleaned and optimized version of the PriceOptima project.

+## What's New in PriceOptima 2.0

+- **Clean Repository**: Removed 100+ redundant files and organized structure
+- **Optimized Build**: Streamlined for faster deployment and development
+- **Fixed Git Issues**: Resolved .gitignore problems that were blocking commits
+- **Professional Structure**: Clean, maintainable codebase ready for production

 ## Features